2023 Best Value Child Development & Family Studies Bachelor's Degree Schools in California

 Read full report on Human Development & Family Studies at Pacific Oaks College

-The excellent bachelor’s degree programs at California State University - Long Beach helped the school earn the #3 place on this year’s ranking of the best value human development and family studies schools in California.
-CSULB is a very large public school located in the large city of Long Beach.
+A rank of #3 on this year’s list means California State University - Long Beach is a great value for human development and family studies students working on their bachelor’s degree.
+CSULB is a fairly large public school located in the city of Long Beach.

 CSULB undergraduate students pay an average of $6,846 in in-state tuition and fees each year.
 On average, human development graduates from CSULB take out $17,352 in student loans while working on their Bachelor's Degree.